gbd2/INDE-577/README.md

 ![132994733-3940c6b9-ffca-4a41-bae6-e9418484c15b](https://github.com/gbd2/INDE-577/assets/122506184/82cd0343-0d25-4a52-a983-04f36c858558)

-This repository is a thorough summary of Rice Univeristy's "Data Science and Machine Learning" graduate-level course in Industrial Engineering.
+This repository is a thorough summary of Rice University's "Data Science and Machine Learning" graduate-level course in Industrial Engineering.

 ### What is Machine Learning?